 Make Use of a Hydrating Serum

 People tend to place a heavy focus on moisturizers when it comes to dealing with dehydrated skin.
-In a way, this is rightly so, because many moisturizers are packed with ingredients that can help to treat dehydration.
+In a way, this is rightly so, because many moisturizers are packed with ingredients that can help to counter the feeling of dehydration.

 However, there are also other types of skin care products out there that can hydrate your skin.
 One of the most effective are hydrating serums.